International Mathematical Olympiad selection process: United Kingdom

 In the UK, selection is through competitions and training camps under the auspices of the United Kingdom Mathematics Trust, starting with the multiple-choice Senior Mathematical Challenge (SMC).
 The SMC is followed by the British Mathematical Olympiad (BMO), held in two rounds, but candidates who did not take part in the SMC or did not achieve the qualifying score may enter the BMO on payment of an entry fee and so be considered for the IMO team.
 After the two rounds of the BMO, 24 potential team members, chosen primarily based on BMO results, are invited to a training and selection camp held in Trinity College, Cambridge, during which further examinations are held, allowing the number of potential team members to be reduced to eight or nine.
 A final camp is subsequently held (which has been at locations including Oxford, London and Cambourne over the past few years), after which six students are chosen as the team and a first reserve is also named.
 In addition to this formal selection process, there is further training during the year for a squad of potential team members, including the 'Advanced Olympiad Mentoring Scheme', practice exams and an annual training camp in Hungary; information from exams at the Hungary camp may be considered in selection where available.

 United States

 In the United States, the team is selected through a year-long process, starting with the American Mathematics Competitions (AMC) consisting of 25 multiple-choice questions in 75 minutes with increasing difficulty, with high-scoring individuals from the Year 10 (AMC10) and 12 (AMC12) divisions admitted into the American Invitational Mathematics Examination (AIME).
 The AIME is invite-only and may also accept proficient takers from the United States of America Mathematical Talent Search.

-The AIME includes 15 numerically answered questions in 3 hours, with top scorers qualified for the United States of America Mathematical Olympiad, selecting attendees for the United States Mathematical Olympiad Program, who are eligible to take the final Team Selection Test to select the IMO team.
+The AIME includes 15 numerically answered questions in 3 hours, with top scorers qualified for the United States of America Mathematical Olympiad, selecting attendees for the United States Mathematical Olympiad Program, who take the TSTST (Team Selection Test Selection Test) to be eligible to take the final Team Selection Test to select the IMO team.